-Does your dog shake, shiver, crawl under the bed at the first sign of a thunderstorm or start howling when the New Year’s fireworks begin?
+Does your dog shake, shiver, crawl under the bed at the first sign of a thunderstorm or start howling when the New Year’s or Australia Day fireworks begin?
 Don’t worry, you are not alone.
 Did you know that approximately 23% of dogs show some fearfulness to noise?
 And, that those dogs fearful of noise are more likely to show other behavioural problems including separation anxiety?
 On top of all this, the fear response to noise tends to get worse as dogs age.

 So how can you help your dog overcome its fear of fireworks and thunder?